jfreun1/Quantcast-OA/README.md

 ## Usage

 1. Make sure any test.csv is placed into the Test Files folder located in the src directory.
-2. CD into the src. directory
+2. CD into the src directory
 3.  javac MostActiveCookies.java
 4. Run file with the following command structure: java MostActiveCookie -f FILENAME.csv -d DATE